Christophe-Jia/mislabel-detection/README.md

 - webvision50(subset of webvision50)
 - clothing100k(subset of clothing 1M)

-We use the same subset as [AUM](https://drive.google.com/file/d/1rr2nvnnBMsbo1qcU3i3urJsDw86PJ9tR/view?usp=sharing) for this two subsets.
-Download and untar the file to access Cub-200-2011 and Caltech256.
-[Here](
+We use the same subset as [AUM](https://github.com/asappresearch/aum/tree/master/examples/paper_replication) for this two subsets.
+Click [Here](https://drive.google.com/file/d/1rr2nvnnBMsbo1qcU3i3urJsDw86PJ9tR/view?usp=sharing) to download and untar the file to access Cub-200-2011 and Caltech256.
-)
 <!-- Taking CIFAR-10/100 dataset as a example, the whole flow can be divided into 3 steps. -->
 1. Acquisition of metadata and training dynamics (short for td) for manully-corrupted or real-world datasets.
 2. Training a LSTM model as detector